HEALTH & WELLNESS

 Manufacturing

-• Llama Naturals Kids Multivitamin Gummies are made in Germany and bottled in the USA, with the core vitamin blend made from fruits and vegetables grown in the USA and globally.
+• Llama Naturals Kids Multivitamin Gummies are made in Germany, which maintains some of the strictest supplement manufacturing standards in the world, and bottled in their in-house packing facility in the USA, with the core vitamin blend made from organic fruits and vegetables grown around the world.

 • Hiya manufactures its Kids Multivitamins entirely in the USA with globally sourced ingredients.